 The Planning Board was established to ensure integrated management of the principal reservoirs of the Ottawa River Basin:

-Water levels and flows on the main stem of the Ottawa River are close to normal for this time of year.
-Levels are expected to remain fairly stable over the coming week.
+Water levels and flows in most locations along the main stem of the Ottawa River are close to seasonal values and are expected to decline over the coming week.

 Our website provides a map that will help you keep track of the snow cover in the watershed.
 The map of the snow water equivalent is available on the Current Conditions webpage (at the top of the interactive map) or can be found by clicking here.